EdmundGoodman/bytesight/docs/index.md

   - navigation
 ---

-# Introduction
+# ByteSight

-ByteSight is a tracing profiler for Python bytecode.
+A novel performance profiler operating at the bytecode level for the CPython interpreter.